 3) You constantly avoid facing your biggest fears

 The path requires you to face your biggest fears on a daily basis.
 This might mean, saying what you’re most afraid of saying, asking for what you’re most afraid of asking, and doing what you’re most afraid of doing.
 And you’ll project these fears onto others creating colorful dragons and monsters you’ll slay, only to realize later that when you slay them, you were actually slaying yourself.
 Each time you slay your FOMO, you’ll be regaining yourself.
-When you stop caring so much for what others are doing, and focus exclusively on what you’re here to do, you’ll know you’re fully walking your path!
+When you stop caring so much about what others are doing and focus exclusively on what you’re here to do, you’ll know you’re fully walking your path!

 4) You avoid pissing other people off

 Being on your path requires you to constantly say NO to other more tempting, pleasurable paths that your family, friends, and society have laid out for you.
 You must be willing to feel the guilt or shame that comes from saying NO to others, even pissing them off, so that you can stay on your path.
 As Oriah Mountain Dreamer asks in The Invitation, “are you willing to disappoint another to be true to yourself?”